 Elegance of North to the Opulence of South Kolkata- Durga Puja is more than just idol worship

-So, the actual festive dates usually falls somewhere between September or October months of each year depending on the Bengali calendar.
-Those 5 days shows the result of extreme planning, preparations and lavish presentations at all levels.
-By the third day which is “tritiya” , the festival welcomes the paparazzi around bigger pandals.
-Usually outside Kolkata, as I have witnessed before , puja officially starts from Panchami or the fifth day but due to massive quest and enthusiasm , many of the renowned places in Kolkata inaugurates the puja on third day itself.
+So, the actual festive dates usually fall somewhere between September or October months of each year depending on the Bengali calendar.
+Those 5 days show the result of extreme planning, preparations and lavish presentations at all levels.
+By the third day which is “Tritiya”, the festival welcomes the paparazzi around bigger pandals.
+Usually outside Kolkata, as I have witnessed before, puja officially starts from Panchami or the fifth day but due to massive quest and enthusiasm, many of the renowned places in Kolkata inaugurates the puja on the third day itself.

 First is where one can witness various display of theme based community pandals where they showcases the best representation of artistic creations with magnanimous display of lights and various quirky props.
 This is generally a common attribute of South Kolkata Pujo where such vibrant grandeur display is evident.
 The captivating decorations is a common sight on every street, in every “para” of South Kolkata.

 Few of the very very famous and must to be visited pandals which always steals my attention are Ekdalia Green , Tridhara Sammilani, Hindustan Park, Ballygunge Cultural, Chetla Agrani, Suruchi Sangha , Bosepukur Sitala Mandir or Behala Chowrasta just to name a handful out of thousand names.
 Each year there are various competitions where accolades are given for the best theme to Best Idol of the year.
-However, this is all part of commercialisation or to attract enough attention to create monetary funding to aide them.
-So, the craze to stand the best out of all just fuels up .
+However, this is all part of commercialization or to attract enough attention to create monetary funding to aid them.
+So, the craze to stand the best out of all just fuels up.

-So, the five days of celebrations starts from Chaturthi and continues till Dashami night.
-Endless sleepless night, no curfew hours to rest, sleep, eat or to do anything under normal discipline per say.
+So, the five days of celebrations start from Chaturthi and continue till Dashami night.
+Endless sleepless night, no curfew hours to rest, sleep, eat or to do anything under normal discipline per-say.
 From the young to the old, everyone looks forward to live their days full of joy, celebrating life.